-Matthew Segal is Legal Director of the ACLU of Massachusetts, where he leads a team of lawyers who litigate a broad range of civil rights and civil liberties issues.
-He has litigated cases on wrongful convictions, privacy, the criminalization of poverty, the First Amendment, mandatory minimum sentencing, and immigrants’ rights.
+Matthew Segal is Legal Director of the ACLU of Massachusetts, where he leads a team of civil rights lawyers.
+He has litigated cases on wrongful convictions, privacy, the criminalization of poverty, the First Amendment, and immigrants’ rights.

 Previously, as an assistant federal defender in North Carolina, Matthew argued a case that yielded hundreds of exonerations and resentencings, which was profiled in the USA Today investigation Locked up but Innocent?

 Matthew earned his J.D. from Yale Law School and his B.A., in mathematics and sociology, from Brandeis University.
 He clerked for the Honorable Raymond C. Fisher of the Ninth Circuit.